chainwayxyz/token-bridge/README.md

 ```
 make usdc-bridge-full
 ```

+3. Verify that `make` exited successfully, you should see a message with the ✅ emoji if all steps are completed without errors.

 ### 4. Testing USDC Bridge
 1. Test the deployment by running the test script which sends 1 cent from source chain to destination chain, you need to have some USDC on source chain for this: